Redocly/redoc/README.md

 The **Redocly CE** is free and open source and is aimed at developers and teams who are looking to create easily deployable API documentation.
 The **Redocly CE** benefits are:
 * [Redoc](https://redoc.ly/redoc) simple to set up: no server required and fully customizable theme.
+* [Openapi-cli](https://redoc.ly/openapi-cli) lint and bundle your OpenAPI definition(s)
-* [Openapi-cli](https://redoc.ly/openapi-cli) validate a multi-file OpenAPI definition
+* [Create-openapi-repo](https://github.com/Redocly/create-openapi-repo) write and start a new OpenAPI definition.

 The **Redocly PE** comes in the starter versions and the paid versions.
 The **Redocly PE** benefits are:
 * [Reference documentation](https://redoc.ly/reference-docs) easily create, style, and manage your API documentation with advanced developer friendly features